contributte/gopay/.docs/README.md

 ]);
 ```

-Two control methods can be called on a payment object: `isFraud ()` and `isPaid ()`.
+Two control methods can be called on a payment object: `isFraud()` and `isPaid()`.
 The first informs us whether the payment is genuine or not for fraud (internally, the four parameters passed from the payment system are checked by payment gate).

-The second `isPaid ()` then returns `TRUE` if the payment is actually paid.
+The second `isPaid()` then returns TRUE if the payment is actually paid.
 If yes, the process is over, we can mark that the order is paid and send for example, an email to the customer.

-In case of unsuccessful payment, all four parameters are passed again, so it is again it is possible to retrieve information about the related order.
+In case of unsuccessful payment, all four parameters are passed again, so it is possible to retrieve information about the related order.
 However there is no need to check anything, the information about the failure is quite clear from the character of the request.

 ### Recurring payments